sarvex/zig-bun/docs/project/developing.md

 ### Building

-To install and build dependencies:
+First install and build dependencies:

 ```bash
 # without --depth=1 this will take 20+ minutes on 1gbps internet